RoonMoonlight/ModernMod/mec/README.md

 # List of Mods
 **Note**: On NexusMods, you need to create or login to your NexusMods account to download mods!

 Mods not working?
-Try the [FrostyFix](https://github.com/Dyvinia/FrostyFix) tool.
+Try installing [DatapathFixPlugin](https://github.com/Dyvinia/DatapathFixPlugin).

 ## Core Mod (IMPORTANT)
 * [Frosty Mod Manager](https://frostytoolsuite.com/downloads.html) (USE 1.0.6 or later if you do use EA app, Steam, Epic Games Store)